kanchanraiii/FlightBookingSystemMicroservice/README.md

 ## Microservices

 - API Gateway - works on 9000 port
 - Flight Service - works on 8090 port
 - Booking Service - works on 8080
-- Config Server - wokrs on 8761 port
+- Config Server - works on 8761 port

 ### Flight Service
 - Handles all flight related operations such as adding airlines, adding flights, and searching flights.
 - Implemented using Reactive WebFlux and MongoDB with database name `flight_db`.